If you want to take the PTE-Academic Exam, you need first to understand how it is scored. The PTE is different from

 In Essay, you will be assessed on your writing (content, linguistic range, structure, coherence, etc.) and

 The other tasks in Reading assess your reading skills alone.

 Part 3: Listening

-- Multiple-choice Choose single answer, and Multiple-choice choose multiple answers assess only your Listening skills.
+- Multiple-choice Choose single answer, and Multiple-choice choose multiple answers assess only your Listening

 - The tasks Highlight Correct Summary and Highlight Incorrect Words assess your Reading and Listening skills.